Trump faces tough road in getting Supreme Court to intervene in 2020 presidential election results

 Biden opened a narrow lead over Trump on Friday, and any additional mail-in votes probably would help Biden, not the president.

 Still, Trump's campaign is currently trying to intervene in the case, an appeal of a decision by Pennsylvania's highest court to allow three extra days for the receipt and counting of mailed ballots.
 Because the case is ongoing, the state's top election official has directed that the small number of ballots that arrived in that window, before 5 p.m.
 Friday, be separated but counted.
-Republicans on Friday asked for a high court order ensuring the ballots are separated.
+Republicans on Friday asked for a high court order ensuring the ballots are separated, and Justice Samuel Alito, acting on his own, agreed, saying he was motivated in part by the Republicans' assertion that they can't be sure elections officials are complying with guidance.

 Beyond the Pennsylvania case, if Trump wanted to use a lawsuit to challenge the election outcome in a state, he'd need to begin by bringing a case in a lower court.